mesosphere/dcos-docs-site/pages/dkp/kaptain/1.2.0/sdk/0.4.x/api/index.md

 **Arguments**:

-- `args`: Arguments to be passed to the training/tuning function.
+- `args`: Arguments to be passed to the the experiment trial specification.
 - `hyperparameters`: Dictionary of hyperparameters and their specified domains.
 - `objectives`: List of metrics to track in order of importance.
 The first one listed is used in conjunction with the objective goal and type.
 - `objective_goal`: Main objective's goal, which when reached causes the tuning to stop.
 The main objective is the first element in `objectives`.
 If None, the tuning will continue until the maximum number of `trials` has been reached.